ranchimall/FLO_walletless/README.md

 8. Click Send
 9. Enter the private key for the address in the prompt
 10. The transaction will be sent to the blockchain and returns the txid (returns error if any).

+### FLO_sendData
+This webpage sends the FLO comments (data) to the blockchain The default amount is set to 0.002 in testnet and 0.0002 in mainnet Transcation fee is set to 0.0005 in testnet and 0.00005 in mainnet

+### FLO_sendAmt_Data
+This webpage sends the FLO amount and comments (data) to the blockchain Transcation fee is set to 0.0005 both in mainnet and testnet